Language

 • Know Your Customer (KYC) Automation

-• Fraud Prevention.
+• Fraud Prevention

-Types of machine-readable zones
+What types of machine-readable zones exist?

 MRZs can be in different formats depending on the document they are included in.
 Here are the most common ones:

-• ID1 or TD1 contains one (driver's license) or three lines (typical of ID cards) with 30 characters in each
+• ID1 or TD1 contains one (driver's license) or three lines (typical of ID cards) with 30 characters in each.

-• ID2 or TD2 consists of two lines 36 characters long (most often used on visas)
+• ID2 or TD2 consists of two lines 36 characters long (most often used on visas).

-IDV solution providers typically claim support for all MRZ formats, including non-standard ones.
+Identity verification solution providers typically claim support for all MRZ formats, including non-standard ones.
 However, if the software isn’t trained to process documents or visas with unusual MRZ types, the system may return an error.

 In addition to the standard types, some countries may use specific MRZ codes in their domestic and travel ID documents.
 For example, a Swiss driver’s license includes two lines with 30 characters in each.

-A Machine-readable Zone on a Swiss driver’s license
+An MRZ on a Swiss driver’s license

 A Swiss driver’s license is an example of a non-standard MRZ type

 Sometimes, the machine-readable zone can be a hidden element of the document.
-For example, Visible Digital Seals (VDS)—digitally signed 2D barcodes you can find in Schengen visas—contain an MRZ as one of the components.
+For example, Visible Digital Seals (VDS) — digitally signed 2D barcodes you can find in Schengen visas — contain an MRZ as one of the components.
 Recognition and reading of such barcodes are critical steps in a robust document verification flow.

 Thus, the vendor's knowledge base is the key to accurately reading and verifying a variety of MRZ codes.